Beyond Frosting » Recipes » Desserts » Candy » Buckeyes Recipe

 • Coconut Oil – Alternatively, use shortening.
 When melted with the dark chocolate, coconut oil helps the chocolate coating harden up again after the peanut butter balls have been dipped.
 It also gives the chocolate a nice lustrous shine.

-Step 4: Dip the Peanut Butter Balls.
-Next, work in batches and dip the chilled peanut butter balls into the melted chocolate.
-I find this is easiest to do using toothpicks stuck into the top of the fudge so that the top ¼ of the peanut butter ball stays uncoated.
-Transfer the dipped buckeyes to a separate baking sheet lined with parchment paper to set.
+• Dip!
+Working in batches, dip the cold peanut butter balls into the melted chocolate, just enough to cover most of the peanut butter while leaving the top uncoated.
+I find this is easiest to do using toothpicks stuck into the top of the fudge.
+Transfer the dipped buckeyes to a separate baking sheet lined with parchment paper.

-Step 5: Chill.
-Once they’re dipped and the chocolate has hardened, you can remove the toothpicks.
-I’ll use my fingertip to smooth away the hole left at the top of the buckeyes, before returning them to the fridge.
-Leave them to chill right up until you’re ready to serve them.
+• Chill the buckeyes.
+Once all the buckeyes are dipped and the chocolate has hardened, you can remove the toothpicks.
+I use my fingertip to smooth away the hole left at the top of the buckeyes before returning them to the fridge.
+Leave the buckeyes to chill right up until you’re ready to serve them.

 Two peanut butter buckeyes stacked on top of one another, with a bite missing from the top one.